Charles University: Present-day university (since 1945)

+On 21 December 2023, a mass shooting occurred at the university.
+14 people were killed, and 25 others were wounded.
+The 24-year-old perpetrator then killed himself.
+Before the shooting at the university, the perpetrator killed his father at their home in Hostouň.
+He was also identified as the person responsible for the murders of a man and his two-month-old daughter in Klánovice Forest six days earlier on 15 December.

 Location

 Charles University does not have one joint campus.
+The University's faculties are located in Prague, Hradec Králové, Plzeň and Brandýs nad Labem.
+The Institute for Language and Preparatory Studies has teaching centres in Dobruška, Mariánské Lázně, Poděbrady and Zahrádky (near Česká Lípa).
+The Charles University Archive and Depository are located in Lešetice.

+University buildings and compounds are scattered throughout Prague – in the Old Town (Faculty of Arts, Faculty of Humanities), the New Town (First Faculty of Medicine, Faculty of Science, Faculty of Mathematics and Physics), Břevnov (halls of residence), Veleslavín (Faculty of Physical Education and Sport), Libeň (Faculty of Mathematics and Physics, halls of residence), and Hostivař (halls of residence, sports centre).

-The academic facilities occupy many locations throughout the city of Prague and three of the faculties are located in other cities (two of them in Hradec Králové, one in Plzeň).
-The historical main building from the 14th century called Carolinum is situated in the Old Town of Prague and constitutes the university's center.
+The oldest building at Charles University Karolinum is situated in the Old Town of Prague and constitutes the university's center.
 It is the seat of the rector and of the Academic Senate of Charles university.
 Carolinum is also the venue for official academic ceremonies such as matriculations or graduations.
+It was dedicated to the University by the Czech King Wenceslas IV in 1386 and has been serving the University ever since.

 Its academic publishing house is Karolinum Press and the university also operates several museums.
 The Botanical Garden of Charles University, maintained by its Faculty of Science, is located in the New Town.

 Organisation

 Faculties

 Among the four original faculties of Charles University were: the faculty of law, medicine, art (philosophy) and theology (now catholic theology).
 Today, Charles University consists of 17 faculties, based primarily in Prague, two houses in Hradec Králové and one in Plzeň.